E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/paradis_precipitate/paradis_precipitate_amd_rome/readme.rst

 ones for the Zen2 architecture.
 Figure 1 (below) shows a comparison of normalized running times between different vectorization extensions and compilers.
 On the testing platform, Intel compilers with either AVX or AVX2 helps the application to achieve good performance.
 Alternatively, GCC compilers with AVX2 can be used to obtain the same performance as the Intel ones.

 Table 1 presents a comparison of different optimization flags for the Intel and GCC compilers.
 For the Intel compilers, the optimal performance is reached with the compiler
 options: ``-O3 -mavx2`` or ``-O3 -mavx``.
-For the GCC compilers, ``-O2 -march=znver2 -pipe -fomit-frame-pointer -ftree-vectorize`` compiler options help the application to gain a good performance.
+For the GCC compilers, ``-O2 -march=znver2 -pipe -fomit-frame-pointer -ftree-vectorize`` compiler options help the application to achieve good performance.

 .. figure:: chart.png